dl-nft-books/v2-contracts/README.md

 # NFT Books contracts V2

 This repository contains the smart contracts for the NFT Books V2.
+Contains the following contracts:

+* *Marketplace* allows to create and manage books as NFT.
+* *RoleManager* implement a role-based access control system.
+This smart contract allows for the creation and management of various roles with different access permissions.
+* *TokenFactory* allows to create new tokens and vouchers.
+* *TokenRegistry* stores information about all tokens created by the TokenFactory.
+* *ContractRegistry* stores addresses of all contracts.

 ## Install Dependencies